pratik-codes/pratik-codes/README.md

 ### I mainly work within the React && Node ecosystem, but I'm always learning new tools & technologies.

-### On the Frontend I have experience with JavaScript, TypeScript & Next.js.
-And for the Backend I have experience with Node.js, Nest.js, Express.js & AWS

 ### I’m currently working on [dashlit.com](https://dashlit.com) && [deepjavascript.super.site](https://deepjavascript.super.site/)

 --------